bhavi289/todo-upgrad-django/README.md

 4.)
 View Upcoming Tasks
 4.)
 Mark Tasks as complete
 5.)
 View All taks (Completes and pending)
-6.)
-Reminder email 10 minutes before task time (based on server time).
+<b>6.)
+Reminder email 10 minutes before task time (based on server time). </b>

 Project available on
 <a href="http://139.59.69.153:8000/">http://139.59.69.153:8000/</a>
+You can wither signup or use these credentials - username - bhavichawla password - bhavi.c16
 </pre>